Passchendaele Museum: Building and grounds

+The Passchendaele Museum is located in the chateau grounds of Zonnebeke, situated on the archaeological site of the former Augustinian abbey of Zonnebeke, founded in the 12th century.
+The domain covers approximately 19 hectares and is located on Ieperstraat in the centre of Zonnebeke.

+The current chateau, which now functions as the main museum building and the tourist office, was built around 1924 in a pseudo-Norman cottage style to a design by Bruges architect Théodore Raison, replacing the original pre-war building which was completely destroyed during the First World War.

 Passchendaele Research Centre

 On 27 April 2014 the Passchendaele Museum opened a research centre in the former vicarage of Zonnebeke.
 The building houses an office for the museum's research staff, a library and reading room.
 The Passchendaele Research Centre is open to researchers and visitors with historical inquiries.
 The museum shares the building with the Zonnebeekse Heemvrienden, the local historical society.